In shift, EU sanctions Iran over planned Europe attacks

 Iran has denied any involvement in the alleged plots, saying the accusations were intended to damage EU-Iran relations.

+“Accusing Iran won’t absolve Europe of responsibility for harboring terrorists,” Iranian Foreign Minister Mohammad Javad Zarif said on Tuesday in a tweet.

+“Europeans, incl(uding) Denmark, Holland and France, harbor MEK,” he added, referring to an exiled Iranian opposition group Mujaheedin-e Khalq.

-Paris accused Iran of a plot to carry out a bomb attack at a rally near Paris organized by an exiled Iranian opposition group.
+Paris accused Iran of a plot to carry out a bomb attack at a rally near Paris organized by the MEK.
 Denmark says it foiled a Iranian intelligence plan to assassinate an Iranian Arab opposition figure on its soil.

 On Tuesday, the Netherlands said it had “strong indications” that Iran was behind the assassinations of two Dutch nationals of Iranian origin, in 2015 and in 2017.
 The latter was dissident Iranian Arab activist Ahmad Mola Nissi who was gunned down by an unidentified assailant in front of his home in The Hague.